 The registration covers uniforms and insurance.
 The league has other costs like equipment, utilities, maintenance of the fields and capital costs like major improvements to our fields.
 We are always looking for more ways to improve our league and fields.

 When and how often are practices?
 When are games played?

-Practices days and times are at the discretion of the team manager.
+Practice days and times are at the discretion of the team manager.
 All teams typically practice 1 weeknight and practice on Saturday.
 Major teams may have a third practice slot.
-Once games start the practice schedule usually gets reset to accommodate the games schedule on our primary fields.
-Teams will trade their Saturday practices for games, and machine through majors will have weeknight games and practices throughout the season.
+Once games start, the practice schedule usually gets reset to accommodate the games schedule on our primary fields.
+Teams will trade their Saturday practices for games, and coach pitch through majors will have weeknight games and practices throughout the season.
 T-ball plays 1 game per week and a weekday practice.